skalee/active_model_serializers-namespaces/README.md

 See [`spec/features_spec.rb`][spec-features] for more detailed examples.

-## How does it works (caveats)?
+## How does it work (caveats)?

-The trick is to delay inferring serializer class until `#new` is called and options hash is available.
+The trick is to delay inferring serializer class until `#new` is called and the options hash is available.

-To achieve that, `::active_model_serializer` is defined for all models, however it returns a finder proxy object instead of serializer class.
-The finder instance performs lookup for serializer class and instantiates the serializer in the response to `#new` call, therefore it's transparent for Active Model Serializer internals.
+To achieve that, `::active_model_serializer` is defined for all models which returns a finder proxy object instead of serializer class.
+The finder instance responds to `#new` call as would the real class, but it performs a lookup for correct serializer class before instantiating a serializer object.
+This way it's fully transparent for Active Model Serializer internals.

 As a consequence, overriding `#active_model_serializer` or `::active_model_serializer` disables this gem for given model.

-## Why it is a separate gem?
+## Why is it a separate gem?

 I did want to solve one of the biggest drawbacks of Active Model Serializers 0.8.
 I didn't want to introduce backwards-incompatible changes into it's API.